 In the table at the start of the page you can find the three types of flour that I most commonly use when making fresh homemade pasta.
 These are the three best types of flour for homemade pasta that I have come across.
 I also give a quick explanation what flour is most suited for different types of pasta and textures, as this depends on the flour as well.

+Vegan pasta contains no eggs.
 Making vegan pasta at home isn’t difficult at all, and there are even specific flour types that are best suited for making vegan pasta.
 When making regular pasta you use eggs and a finer flour, since the eggs will ensure that the flour will bind together.

 All-purpose flour does the job for vegan pasta dough just fine, but if you want something better I suggest using semolina flour, which does the job of holding the water and flour together perfectly.
 I have experimented with combining all-purpose and semolina flour for homemade vegan pasta, and this works great if you use a 50/50 distribution.